Earl Butz: Pope joke

 At the 1974 World Food Conference in Rome, Butz made fun of Pope Paul VI's opposition to "population control" by quipping, in a mock Italian accent: "He no playa the game, he no maka the rules."
 A spokesman for Cardinal Cooke of the New York archdiocese demanded an apology, and the White House requested that he apologize.
-Butz issued a statement saying that he had not "intended to impugn the motives or the integrity of any religious group, ethnic group or religious leader."
+Butz issued a statement saying that he had not "intended to impugn the motives or the integrity of any religious group, ethnic group or religious leader".
 Through a spokesman, he stated that media outlets had taken this portion of his statement out of their original context, which was that of retelling a joke.

 Racist joke

 News outlets revealed a racist remark he made in front of entertainers Pat Boone and Sonny Bono and former White House counsel John Dean while aboard a commercial flight to California following the 1976 Republican National Convention.
 The October 18, 1976, issue of Time reported the comment while obscuring its vulgarity:

 Butz resigned his cabinet post on October 4, 1976.
-Coincidentally, Butz' resignation was announced on Barbara Walters' first day as the first female co-anchor of the ABC Evening News.

 The reference in Time was to John Dean's article published in Rolling Stone issue #223.

 In any case, according to The Washington Post, anyone familiar with Beltway politics could "have not the tiniest doubt in [their] mind[s] as to which cabinet officer" uttered it.

 The Associated Press sent the uncensored quotation over the wire, but the Columbia Journalism Review identified only two city newspapers—the Toledo Blade (Toledo, Ohio) and the Madison Capital Times (Madison, Wisconsin)—that published the remark unchanged.
 Others bowdlerized the quote, in some cases replacing the female genital reference with "a tight [obscenity]" and the scatological reference with "a warm place to [vulgarism]" or "warm toilet seats".

-The Lubbock Avalanche-Journal said the original statement was available in the newspaper office; more than 200 stopped by to read it.
+The Lubbock Avalanche-Journal said the original statement was available in the newspaper office.
+More than 200 stopped by to read it.
 The San Diego Evening Tribune offered to mail a copy of the whole quotation to anyone who requested it; more than 3,000 readers did.
 The quotation was among the inspirations behind the comedy film Loose Shoes, particularly the sketch "Dark Town After Dark", made in 1977 but released in 1980.